 There are distinct populations at greater risk for HIV who may benefit from PrEP.
+More information on PrEP use during pregnancy and/or breastfeeding, can be found in this brochure.
 PrEP implementation for distinct populations is emerging.
 As specific tools for people who are substance involved or people who exchange sex are developed, we will add them here.

 - Adolescents: SIECUS’s PrEP Education for Youth Serving Primary Care Providers Toolkit

 - Preconception, pregnant or breastfeeding women may benefit from PrEP.
-Any pregnant or breastfeeding woman prescribed an antiretroviral should be added to the Antiretroviral Pregnancy Registry.
+Any pregnant woman prescribed an antiretroviral should be added to the Antiretroviral Pregnancy Registry.
 Provider job aids for PrEP during pregnancy and breastfeeding can be found here.
+Resources for women can be found here.

 - Transgender men and women